Sometimes you pack on the pounds before you even know your body has started to change. And once you notice, it can be a

 According to the CDC, 36.5 percent of American adults struggle with obesity.
 That’s a pretty significant number.
 And you’ve got to ask yourself, “If so many people battle obesity, what’s the cause?”
 Could it be diet?
-Is it a lack of exercise or sedentary lifestyle alone?
+Is it a lack of exercise or a sedentary lifestyle alone?
 Or could a weight loss saboteur actually be lurking in our bodies?

 The truth is, there are trillions of microbes living in your gut.
 And while a majority of them are good, destructive bacteria inhabit your gut as well.

 The bad bacteria in your gut alter the way you process and hold onto fat.
 They also mess with the communicative signals that trigger your feelings of hunger or satiation.
 That means, if you’ve got more bad bugs in your gut than good bugs, you could end up holding onto more fat and having a harder time losing weight.